Coming Soon: 2015 Young Native Writers Essay Contest

 American high school students from all Native communities.

-winners will receive an all-expenses-paid "Scholar Week" trip to
+winners received an all-expenses-paid "Scholar Week" trip to

-Washington, D.C.
-The group's activities will include an honor ceremony at NMAI;
+Washington, D.C. in July 2014.
+The group's activities included an honor ceremony at NMAI;

-a tour of the NMAI Cultural Resources Center where tribal objects can be viewed
+a tour of the NMAI Cultural Resources Center where tribal objects were viewed

 and studied; educational symposia for students and their teachers; and a tour

 of the U.S. Capitol.
-Winners will also receive a $2,500 scholarship to be paid
+Winners also received a $2,500 scholarship paid

 to the college or university of their choice.